ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 ### Exposed functions

-We have exposed some functions tht can be use without having to load the web component:
+The following functions can be used without having to load the web component:

 #### `formatSequence(sequence, options={block: 10, line: 50})`

-Splits a string into lines of length `line` with block of `block` length separated by white spaces.
+Splits a string into lines of length `line` with blocks of `block` length separated by white spaces.

 parameters: